Real Estate - Top 5 Benefits

 The income of a property is mostly made of the rents paid by the tenants, expenses are made of the cost of operating the property, including debt.
 A well chosen, managed and stabilized asset will generate a positive cash flow (income minus expenses) that will be distributed to the investors.

-An investment property is an asset that can be depreciated over time, typically resulting in tax savings applicable to investors via a K1 form.
+An investment property is an asset that can be depreciated over time, typically resulting in tax savings applicable to investors via a K-1 form.

-A multifamily property is a business that is valued by its Net Operating Income (NOI) and Cap Rate (Capitalization Rate) of the market.
+A multifamily property is a business that is valued by its Net Operating Income (NOI) and Capitalization Rate of the market.
 Through physical and operational improvements, you can increase the value of the property by increasing NOI.